-Site Plan Considerations

-Throughout this guidebook, the proper relative location of various functions is described in terms of their interrelationships.
-Typically, the suggestions for siting focus on the adjacencies of certain functions - how close they should be placed to one another and whether or not they should share a common border - as well as their location relative to major inmate circulation paths, principal staff routes, sally ports, truck docks, or service areas.
+GENERAL DESIGN AND CONSTRUCTION ISSUES/35 that clear lines of vision are maintained to facilitate supervision of the compound from the control center and other staff offices.
+Landscaping can be used to direct traffic, and to provide places for people to assemble and gather.
+It is also a planning tool for establishing focal distances and obliterating vision to unsightly areas.
+Site Plan Considerations Throughout this guidebook, the proper location of various functions is described in terms of their interrelationships.
+Typically, suggestions for siting focus on the adjacencies of certain functions-how close they should be placed to one another and whether or not they should share a common border-as well as their location relative to major inmate circulation paths, principal staff routes, sally ports, truck docks, or service areas.
 Taken in total, these criteria will establish the overall organization of the functions in relationship to the site.

-Designers must be conscious fof the general configuration of buildings and their impact on supervision.
-Yet, with proper management and adequate staff, it is no longer necessary to align corridors and buildings in sterile configurations that enhance "universal surveilance" from a limited number of points is unnecessary.
+Designers must be conscious of the general configuration of buildings and their impact on supervision.
+Yet, with proper management and adequate staff, it is no longer necessary Landscaping should be an integral part of the design.
+Attractive plantings can contribute significantly to the normal, hospitable atmosphere that the architectural design attempts to convey.

+to align corridors and buildings in sterile configurations that enhance "universal surveillance" from a limited number of points.
 It is also counterproductive.
-The lack of sensory stimuli and the overbearing atmosphere of surveilance usually produced by designs that are overly concerned with security and custody only add to the tensions and stress of both staff and inmates.

-The goal of site planning in relationship to security should be to achieve a proper balance between reasonably good supervision and sound functional relationships in as normal an environment as is possible in an institutional setting.

-Campus plans, versus corridor-system plans, are particularly appropriate for attaining that balance.
-Inmates in the general compound, for example, where the vast majority of outdoor traffic occurs, can be easily observed by many staff whose main responsibilities do not include direct supervision, per se.
-In fact, several institutions built in recent years have been designed so that the warden or superintendent, as well as other top staff can observe virtually all of the interior "campus," or main compound, from their offices.
-In these examples, the chief executive office has been located on the second floor of the administration building where good public accessibility is maintained.
-Similarly, other top staff have been located on the second level, although not adjacent to the warden or the warden's immediate staff.
+The lack of sensory stimuli and the overbearing atmosphere of surveillance usually produced by designs that are overly concerned with security and custody only add to the tensions and stress of both staff and inmates.
+The goal of site planning in relation to security should be to achieve a proper balance between good supervision and sound functional relationships in as normal an environment as is possible in an institutional setting.
+Campus plans, versus corridorsystem plans, are particularly appropriate for attaining that balance.
+Inmates in the general compound, for example, where the vast majority of outdoor traffic occurs, can be easily observed by many staff whose main responsibilities do not include direct supervision per se.
+In fact, several institutions built in recent years have been designed so that the warden or superintendent as well as other top staff can survey virtually all of the interior "campus," or main compound, from their offices.
+In these examples, With increasing frequency, new institutions are designed with interiors that convey a less threatening and more humane atmosphere.
+Durable and reasonably priced furniture can be made of wood or plastic, sometimes in combination with metal parts (right).
+In some areas, such as the visiting room (left), upholstered furniture is appropriate.